 From simple DIY projects at home to highly skilled applications in industries, laser engraving is taking the world by storm.
 The term “LASER” is an acronym for “Light Amplification by Stimulated Emission of Radiation.”
 Laser cutting and engraving are popular because you can use the laser to cut through quite a number of materials and in a very short time too.

 The precision of laser cutters also makes it an easy choice for various applications.
-We are always asked what is laser cutting and how does it differ from laser engraving.
+We are always asked what is laser cutting and laser engraving and how do they differ.
 We will answer the question to the best of our ability below.

 Laser cutting is the process of slicing materials with the help of a laser cutter. on the flip side, laser engraving is the process of marking or engraving various materials by using a laser cutter /engraver.
 The common ground for both techniques is the use of a laser beam from the laser engraver/cutter.